Hena1234/Hena1234/README.md

-### Hi there👋, I'm Hena Park who is a recent graduate with a passion for becoming a Front-end developer and creating innovative and user-friendly web experiences.
+### Hi there👋, I'm Hena Park who is a recent graduate with a passion for becoming a Web developer and creating innovative and user-friendly web experiences.

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=Hena1234&layout=compact"><br><br>